Decision Procedure for Originating Numbers in SMS over IMS

 Figure 2: Sequence diagram of short message submission in SMS over IMS.

 IP-SM-GW identifies the sender based on the public user identity contained in the MESSAGE request.
 To identify subscribers to an IMS, mobile network operators assign a private user identity and one or more public user identities to each subscriber.
 Public user identities are primarily used as contact information, whereas private user identities are used for subscriber identification and authentication.
-Therefore, a private user identity performs a similar function in the IMS as an IMSI (International Mobile Subscriber Identifier), and a public user identity performs a similar function in the IMS as an MSISDN (Mobile Subscriber ISDN Number).
+Therefore, a private user identity performs a similar function in the IMS as an IMSI (International Mobile Subscriber Identity), and a public user identity performs a similar function in the IMS as an MSISDN (Mobile Subscriber ISDN Number)⁴.
 Private user identities are in the form of a Network Access Identifier (NAI), whereas public user identities are in the form of a SIP URI or TEL URI.
 IP-SM-GW can identify the sender based on these values stored in the UE’s Subscriber Identity Module (SIM) and the operator’s HSS.

 The originating number of short messages is submitted by the header fields of the MESSAGE request.
 Section 5.3.1.2 of 3GPP TS 24.341 specifies that the sender shall send a MESSAGE request with the following information: